VoiNetwork/governance/Proposal Submissions/NodeInstaller/NodeInstaller_ipaleka_20230921.md

 In any case, it is expected that the official release will be ready when Voi launches the Mainnet.

 # Additional Information
+Throughout the proposal, only Voi has been mentioned as the target blockchain for node installation and monitoring.
+It is implied by this proposal that all the app's branding endeavors follow the same practice, while at the same time, it is implied that the app can be used for the three types of Algorand nodes too.

 As mentioned in the Team section, this project is, among other reasons,  proposed so Ivica Paleka gets familiar with the ecosystem's internal processes, as well as with the team and community.

 The main reason for the need for such a familiarization is to pave the way for https://www.voistats.com where the Voi and ASA Stats communities meet.